brianmay/aiolifx/README.rst

      :target: https://pyup.io/repos/github/brianmay/aiolifxc/
      :alt: Updates

-aiolifxc is a Python 3/asyncio library to control Lifx LED lightbulbs over your LAN.
+AioLifxC is a Python 3/asyncio library to control Lifx LED lightbulbs over your LAN.

 Most of it was originally taken from the
 `Meghan Clarkk lifxlan package <https://github.com/mclarkk/lifxlan>`_